 The Chargepoint 32 amp plug-in CPH25-L25-P sells on line in Canada for $1,099.

 If a hardwired model is required, there are many more to choose from in addition to the hardwired versions of the above charging stations.
-For example, BMW sells its own charging station with installation, Costco sells the 30 amp Leviton Evr-green for $749.99 and Home Depot sells the 30 amp Schneider EV230WS for $1,100.
+For example, BMW sells its own charging station with installation, Home Depot sells the 30 amp Leviton Evr-green for $859.00.

 Installation by a professional electrician in a garage not far from the electrical panel will likely cost $300.
 We can recommend an installation electrician if you send an Information Request below.